apify/crawlee/docs/guides/getting_started.md

 #### Structure of a pseudo-URL

-Pseudo-URL is a URL with [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)) enclosed in `[]` brackets.
+A pseudo-URL is a URL with [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)) enclosed in `[]` brackets.
 Since we're running Node.js, the regular expressions should follow the JavaScript style.

 For example, a pseudo-URL